avita21/avita21/README.md

 # README

 #1.
 Everything works as intended, the layout may be incorrect on some screen sizes (or browsers).
-The font does not appear.

 #2.
 Did not collaborate with anyone.